Female Infertility Diagnosis & Treatment

-Infertility is defined as inability of a couple to conceive even after trying for more than a year.
-The infertility can be because of problems in either of the partner.
+Infertility is defined as the inability of a couple to conceive even after trying for more than a year.
+Infertility can be because of problems in either of the partner.
 There is a 33% possibility that the problem lies purely with the female.
-Remaining one third is because of male partner and the rest is because of combined causes.
-Almost in 20% of the cases the cause of the infertility is not determined.
+Remaining one third is because of the male partner and the rest is because of combined causes.
+Almost in 20% of the cases, the cause of the infertility is not determined.

 If the patient has not ever conceived in her life, then it is known as primary infertility.

 In this, the female has conceived in the past and has a child.
 But is unable to conceive now.

-Female infertility can be caused because of number of factors.
+Female infertility can be caused because of the number of factors.
 They are summarised below:

 - Advanced Age: As the age of the female advances, the number of good quality eggs in her ovary decrease, this makes it difficult for her to conceive.